Moonriz-ar/Moonriz-ar/README.md

 <br>
 <p>
-Since December 2020, I have started the journey to learn programming, through self learning resources such as Udemy courses, The Odin Project and FullStackOpen.
+Since December 2020, I have started the journey to learn programming, through self learning resources such as Udemy courses and The Odin Project.
 Also, since May 2021, I am a student in Certified Tech Developer program at Digital House.
 The graduation date is set to be on December 2023.</p>
 <br>

 - 🌱 I’m currently learning **TypeScript**